YOKESh-09-22/DSA-PYTHON/README.md

-# DSA-java
+# DSA-python
-explains dsa in java
+explains dsa in python